Foil (fencing): Priority (right of way)

 Foil competition and scoring is governed by the rules of priority, also known as right of way.
 Originally meant to indicate which competitor would have scored the touch (or lethally injured the other), it is now a main contributor to the appeal of the sport of fencing.
 In essence, it decides who receives the point (there can only be one competitor that receives a point per engagement) when both competitors hit.

 The basic rules are whoever the referee judges to be the attacking fencer has "priority".
 This "priority" can be changed in several ways.
 The first is the defending fencer deflects the attack from the fencer with "priority" with the forte (strong) of their blade (a "parry").
 This switches the "priority" to the fencer who just parried.
-The second way priority can be switched is if the attacking fencer's attack misses (this is generally judged off of the attacking fencer's arm extension.
+The second way priority can be switched is if the attacking fencer's attack misses (this is generally judged off the attacking fencer's arm extension.
 The final major way "priority" can be shifted is if the defending fencer "beats" their opponent's blade (this can also be used by the attacking fencer to make it clear to the referee that they are continuing their attack) this involves striking the foible (weak) of their opponents blade with their own.
 If both fencers are judged by the referee to be seeking to beat each other's blades then the fencer who is on the attack is favored.